GW2Treasures/gw2treasures.com/README.md

 #### Running local against dev server

-First make sure you are running the dev server (`npm run dev:web`).
-You can run the tests with `npm run e2e`.
+First make sure you are running the dev server (`pnpm run dev:web`).
+You can run the tests with `pnpm run e2e`.
 Follow the onscreen instructions to install all required dependencies.

 #### Running in docker